Barto52/Trello_REST_API/README.md

 #### <a name="three"> 🔑 Authentication</a>
 1. Log in to your Trello account.
-2. Go to [Trellod developer API key page](#https://trello.com/app-key) and click on "Go to the Power-Up Admin Portal".
+2. Go to [Trello developer API key page](#https://trello.com/app-key) and click on "Go to the Power-Up Admin Portal".
 3. Click on "New" button and enter the required data.
 4. Click on "Generate new API key" - your API key will be displayed on the page.
 Save it for later use.
 5. Click on "Token" link and allow to access to your account.